Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization: Approach

-\textbf{RGB injector.} A straightforward way to predict visual rhythms is directly use HOOF for visual rhythm estimation.
-However, this could lead the prediction to be highly dependent on the quality of optical flow.
-Considering that the feature maps extracted from raw images may also contain contributing information, we propose an RGB injector to infuse visual cue to motion features as an enhancement.

-To be specific, we use the feature map $f_{rgb}$ generated by the encoder of PWC-Net~\cite{sun2018pwc} in the explicit rhythm synchronization pathway.
-Then $f_{rgb}$ is tiled and projected by a linear layer to reduce the dimensionality.
+\textbf{RGB injector.} Directly using HOOF for rhythm estimation could lead the prediction to be highly dependent on the quality of optical flow.
+Considering that the RGB features may also contain contributing information, we propose an RGB injector to infuse visual cues to motion features as an enhancement.
+To be specific, we use the feature map $f_{rgb}$ generated by the encoder of PWC-Net in the explicit rhythm synchronization pathway.
+Then $f_{rgb}$ is tiled and linearly projected to reduce the dimensionality.
 To highlight the rhythm keypoints in the temporal dimension, we introduce the long-range temporal interactions by the multi-head self-attention mechanism~\cite{vaswani2017attention}.
 The refined visual features are put into the visual rhythm estimator as the infusion.

 We also argue that the inherent coherence of music-dance signals can be utilized for visual rhythm prediction.
 The audio-guided spatial-channel attention mechanism~\cite{xu2020cross} is leveraged to explore the relationship between auditory and visual features.
-We use audio features $f_a$ extracted by the audio encoder of the implicit rhythm synchronization pathway (which will be introduced in~\cref{subsec:impli_sync}), and the audio-guided visual features can be computed as follows,
+We use audio features $f_a$ extracted by the audio encoder of the implicit rhythm synchronization pathway (which will be introduced in Sec.~\ref{subsec:impli_sync}), and the audio-guided visual features can be computed as follows,

-where $U_{rgb}^c, U_{rgb}$ are linear layers with non-linearity activation; $W_1, W_2$ are learnable parameters; $\sigma$ indicate the sigmoid function; $\rho$ denotes global average pooling; $\delta$ is the hyperbolic tangent function; and $w_{a:rgb}^c, w_{a:rgb}^s$ are the channel and spatial attention map, respectively.
+where $U_{rgb}^c, U_{rgb}$ are linear layers with non-linearity activation; $W_1, W_2$ are learnable parameters; $\sigma$ indicate the sigmoid function; $\rho$ denotes global average pooling; $\delta$ is the hyperbolic tangent function; $w_{a:rgb}^c, w_{a:rgb}^s$ are the channel and spatial attention map, respectively.